Tina Rupprecht

-Christina Rupprecht (born 23 August 1992) is a German professional boxer who has held the WBC female mini-flyweight title since 2018.
+Christina Rupprecht (born 23 August 1992) is a German former professional boxer who was the undisputed female atomweight champion.
+She was previously the WBC female mini-flyweight champion from December 2018 until March 2023.
 As an amateur she won multiple German national titles.
-As of May 2020, she is ranked as the world's third best active female mini-flyweight by BoxRec.

 Amateur career

 Two years prior to switching to boxing at the age of 14, Tina Rupprecht had joined her childhood boyfriend in kickboxing lessons.
 Competing for 1.
 Boxclub Haan Augsburg e.V., she won the 2009 and 2010 German amateur championships for juniors aged under 19 years in paper weight (up to 46 kg).
 Rupprecht participated in the 2010 European Youth & Junior Women's Championships, where, in her first tournament bout, she was defeated by the subsequent champion Maja Strömberg by 1:9 points.
 2011 and 2012, she won the German championships in women's light flyweight.
 In addition, Rupprecht won the Bavarian championship in 2012, which she was able to repeat in 2013.
 After a dispute with the German Boxing Federation (Deutscher Boxsport-Verband), with a record of 30 wins, 5 losses and 1 draw, she switched to professional boxing.